abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

         }

-    You might wonder why its implementation consists in so many lines of code but there are a lot of cases to consider.
+    You might wonder why its implementation consists in so many lines of code but there are a some subtleties to consider.

     Lines 3 to 7 are only called the first time the ``Next()`` method is invoked and permit to synchronize the local search machinery with the initial solution.
 In general,